van-dyke/cppmetamagic/README.md

 # 11. Check callable signature passed in template parameter

 In this example we pass callable object (lambda or functor) in template parameter.
-This callable object requires a special signature.
-Below you can see example how to check it during compilation:
+This callable object requires a special signature which have to be checked during compilation process.
+See the example below for understanding how it works:

 ```cpp
 template<typename T, typename GetSomething, typename Equal = std::equal_to<T>, typename Float = float>